threefoldtech/quantum-storage/README.md

 The full chain about quantum storage is made of 3 parts:
 - [0-db](https://github.com/threefoldtech/0-db): storage engine
 - [0-db-fs](https://github.com/threefoldtech/0-db-fs): FUSE layer which use the storage engine in an optimized way
-- [0-stor-v2](https://github.com/threefoldtech/0-stor_v2): erasure encode storage data and send chunks to safe location
+- [0-stor-v2](https://github.com/threefoldtech/0-stor_v2): engine to save/backup data to safe location

 ## 0-db-fs